Inoh Tadataka and the Tools of a Walk

 Until next week,

-Your gentle weekly reminder: This newsletter is made possible by members of the Explorers Club.
+Your gentle weekly reminder: This newsletter is made possible by members of SPECIAL PROJECTS.
 If you’re enjoying it, consider joining.
 Thanks.
 (We’re 3 folks away from 300 members; help push it over?)

 “A few days before my big move away from my hometown, the friend I thought would always be around in some capacity told me exactly why he never wanted to see me again.
 On that day he taught me I could be the villain in someone else’s story: he pulled my ribs apart and pointed at the tumor.
 Still haven’t managed to cut it out, but I’m working on it.
 His parting gift keeps on giving.”